 You can watch all of our London videos and subscribe at our YouTube channel

 Tower Bridge -- Scheduled lift times – Tower BridgeLondon

-Tower Bridge is the most famous London Bridge of all (and arguably the most famous bridge in the world) but despite its Gothic exterior, it has only been a London landmark for a little over a hundred years.
+Tower Bridge is one of the most famous sights in the City, but despite its Gothic exterior it has only been a London landmark for a little over a hundred years.
 Before that time the most easterly crossing in the capital was at London Bridge – but the city’s rapid expansion meant that another was needed by 1870.

 A design competition was launched amongst the nation’s engineers with a few provisos: 1) London’s docks were still in use, so the new bridge had to allow tall-masted ships to pass beyond, and 2) it had to be big enough to allow vehicles to cross over the top.